pi-star-2025/pi_star/Misc/Animals_And_People/spiders.md

 Atlantis was a great, innocent multiverse "carnival".

-Hence she became a spider as her first animal

-The mascot of red/blue/green, which is seen in some ways as a "dark carnival".
+Hence she became a spider as her first animal — the mascot of red/blue/green, which is seen in some ways as a "dark carnival".

 ## Dream Gauze

-Also in the dream world

-Going to The Kingdom of Angels
+Also in the dream world, going to The Kingdom of Angels...

 The fabric of space time mirrors spider webs